epasseto/UdacityCourse_ThirdProject/README.md

 The project .
 And the files are listed below.

-`udacourse2.py` → Python 3 code, as a library of useful functions for both parts of the project
+`udacourse3.py` → Python 3 code, as a library of useful functions for the project (and more)

+`Recommendations_with_IBM_desktop` → Jupyter Notebook for running this project

+`Recommendations_with_IBM_colab` → Jupyter Notebook for running under Google Colab (needs to copy files for your own Google Drive)

 #### additional files

+`project_tests_py` → Python routines for testing the project

+`user_item_matrix.p` → Picke file for the fifth phase of the project

+`top_5.p` → Picke file for testing the project

-`ETL Pipeline Testing.ipynb` → Jupyter Notebook for calling and testing `process_data.py` functions
+`top_10.p` → Picke file for testing the project

-### additional data sources

-`messages.csv` → file containing the original raw data to be processed (input: later it will be converted in our X-data, messages for training)

-#### additional files

-`ML Pipeline Preparation.ipynb` → Jupyter Notebook documenting all the steps for building the Machine Learning Pipeline

-`ML Pipeline Condensing.ipynb` → Jupyter Notebook for condensation of all the steps from `ML Pipeline Preparation.ipynb`, in order to turn it into useful functions

-`ML Pipeline Testing.ipynb` → Jupyter Notebook for calling and testing `train_classifier.py` functions
+`top_20.p` → Picke file for testing the project

+On /data subdirectory:

+`articles_community.csv` → IBM Articles detailing dataset

+`user-item-interactions.csv` → IBM user-article n:m dataset

 ### How to use

+Jut open the main Jupyter Notebook and run the cells

 ### How it works

+It is a kind of aiding kit for creating a collaboratory tool.

 ---

-Project started at 05/2021
+Project started at 09/2021

 Versions:

 - 0.1..0.9 Alfa: incomplete releases

+- 1.0 Last version 2021-11-21

 ##### This project is under MIT Licence